EcoAI-YuanLab/EcoAI-YuanLab.github.io/_pages/about.md

 ---

-Welcome to EcoClimate AI Lab! <strong style="color:var(--global-theme-color,#2563eb);">We are hiring a postdoc and a PhD student!</strong> If you are interested in joining us, please see details at oppotunities, and contact Dr. Yuan at kyuan@central.uh.edu with your CV, transcript, and short statement of your research experiences and interest.
+Welcome to EcoClimate AI Lab!

+📢**We are hiring a postdoc and a PhD student!**  If you are interested in joining us, please see details [here](https://ecoai-yuanlab.github.io/teaching/), and contact Dr. Yuan at kyuan@central.uh.edu with your CV, transcript, and short statement of your research experiences and interest.

-Lab's PI is Dr. Kunxiaojia (Tammy) Yuan, who is an assistant professor at [Department of Earth and Atmospheric Sciences, University of Houston](https://www.uh.edu/nsm/earth-atmospheric/).
-Previously, she was a postdoctoral scholar at the [Earth & Environmental Sciences Area, Lawrence Berkeley National Laboratory](https://eesa.lbl.gov/).
+Lab's PI is Dr. Kunxiaojia (Tammy) Yuan, who is an assistant professor at **[Department of Earth and Atmospheric Sciences, University of Houston](https://www.uh.edu/nsm/earth-atmospheric/)**.
+Previously, she was a postdoctoral scholar at the **[Earth & Environmental Sciences Area, Lawrence Berkeley National Laboratory](https://eesa.lbl.gov/)**.

 Our lab investigates how ecosystems respond to climate dynamics and disturbances (e.g., wildfire, deforestation, flooding) through carbon-water-energy cycles, ultimately contributing to more informed and sustainable ecosystem management and nature-based climate solutions.
 We utilize a range of tools, including interpretable artificial intelligence models, causal inference, Earth system models, remote sensing, and field measurements (e.g., eddy covariance, chamber, and isotope).